appwrite/demos-for-functions/python/text-to-speech/README.md

-# 📷 Object Detection using Cloudmersive Vision API
+# 📷 Text to Speech usng Google's API
 A sample Python Function for text to speech, where text is given by the user.

 ## 📝 Environment Variables